 It also bring us to a second consideration regarding the 'pastor's' home, or should I say homes.

 Elevation Church held its first service in February 2006.
 According to public records, Steven Furtick had already purchased a home on 2703, Ballade Drive in Matthews, a suburb of Charlotte.
 They bought the house in in September 2005 for $190,000 and didn't sell it until August 2012.

 Then, in November 2007, just a year and a half after Elevation opened its doors, they upgraded to a beautiful 5 bedroom, 3.5 bath, 3440 square foot home second home on on 11915 Jumper Drive in Mint Hill, NC. - another Charlotte suburb that again according to public records they paid $362,500 for.

-The church was less than two years old and Furtick was able to move to a second rather high end house without selling the first one - and managed to hold on to both for close to five years.
+The church was less than two years old and Furtick was able to a second rather high end house without selling the first one - and he managed to hold on to both for close to five years.
 The second house on Jumper Drive was not sold until December 2014 for $312,000.
 What is worth paying attention to us the fact that Furtick's first book, Sun Stand Still, was not released until 2010.
 In other words, he owned two houses on what had to be a pretty comfortable salary.

 Home 1 - Ballade Drive - September 2005 to August 2012

 Home 2 - Jumper Drive in Mint Hill - November 2007 to December 2014

 Home 3 - Weddington - Was under construction or already built by 2013.

 In other words, in the entire period from November 2007 to December 2014 Furtick was paying for two houses.

 Although Furtick has several streams of income - royalties from the sale of his books, being paid to speak at other churches and possibly royalties from the sale of Elevation Worship CD’s, the fact remains that in order to qualify for a very substantial loan one has to show a very substantial regular income.
 As most people know,